section-engineering-education/engineering-education/content/articles/managing-queues-beanstalkd/index.md

 ---
 Building extensive applications sometimes come with some additional problems.
 These may include operations to upload CSV files which may take time to parse and save into your database.
 <!--more-->
-The solution to such problems is using the Laravel queued jobs that process these operations in the background.
+A solution to such problems is using the Laravel queued jobs that process these operations in the background.

-In this tutorial, I'll teach you everything you need to know about Laravel queues and introduce the concepts of [beanstalk](https://beanstalkd.github.io) and Supervisor in Ubuntu 20.04.
+In this tutorial, I'll teach you everything you need to know about Laravel queues and introduce the concepts of [beanstalkd](https://beanstalkd.github.io) and Supervisor in Ubuntu 20.04.

 ### Table of contents
 - [Introduction](#introduction)